telerik/fiddler-core-docs/getting-started/nuget-sso.md

     ```

-    It is crucial that you use the **ClearTextPassword** option (and not **Password**).
+    >Always use the `ClearTextPassword` option (not `Password`).
 Note that while you can directly copy/paste the Telerik NuGet key, it is not a good practice in terms of security.
-Once again, you can learn how to protect your api key from [the Lance blog post](https://www.telerik.com/blogs/announcing-nuget-keys) that we mentioned earlier.
+You can learn how to protect your API key from [Lance's blog post on NuGet keys](https://www.telerik.com/blogs/announcing-nuget-keys).

 - Re-open your .NET application in Visual Studio and restore the NuGet packages.